TomaszLaski/Txt-Editor-execCommand/README.md

 ## Simple text editor with execCommand

-It is a very simple text editor with an deprecated execCommand() method.
+It is a very simple text editor with a deprecated execCommand() method.

 ## Project technologies